 Extracurricular activities require a tremendous amount of time and effort.
-The students' academic and/or vocational education is the primary function of our school system.
+The students' academic education is the primary function of our school system.
 Students will be required to maintain a satisfactory status in their program of instruction before they will be permitted to participate in extracurricular activities.
 Passing every subject will be the goal of every student.